The Great Pottery Throw Down on More 4 - everything you need to know

 The Great Pottery Throw Down comes from the same mould of television as The Great British Bake Off, challenging a group of normal people to compete at doing something very wholesome and charming.

-And, like the baking show, it made the move from the BBC to Channel 4, with its latest series landing on More4.
+And, like the baking show, it made the move from the BBC to Channel 4.
 Here’s everything you need to know…

 When is The Great Pottery Throw Down on TV?

-The series is on More4 on Wednesdays at 9pm.
+The series is on More4 on Wednesdays at 9pm, with every episode repeated on Channel 4 on Sundays at 7pm.
 You can also watch each episode on catch-up service All4 for 30 days after it airs.

 What is The Great Pottery Throw Down about?